 5. What advice would you give students interested in applying for a Diversity Supplement?

 I would say to start the process early, be very transparent to faculty about being interested in applying for a Diversity Supplement and reach out to other students that have been through the process.
 It can take a while to figure out which grants are eligible for Diversity Supplements; consider what your research aims will be.
 At the end of the day it was great experience, but I wish I would have started the process earlier.
-If anyone is interested in applying for Diversity Supplements, please contact John Paulson or the Epi DEI Committee to connect with other students that have been through the process.
+If anyone is interested in applying for Diversity Supplements, please contact John Paulson or the Epi EDI Committee to connect with other students that have been through the process.